Galaxy S20 Ultra 5G review: Samsung's most advanced phone fails to hit a home run

 Samsung has been talking up a feature called Single Take, which shoots a set menu of up to 10 photos and four videos when you select the mode then press and hold the shutter button.
 The more you move around, the more varied your photos and videos become.

-However, there's one time it does come in handy: When you only have one opportunity to capture a moment and you want to get as much out of it as you can.
-You need to be premeditated enough to select Single Take, and then remember how to use it for the best results.
+However, there's one time it does come in handy: when you only have one opportunity to capture a moment and you want to get as much out of it as you can.
+But you still need to think to select Single Take, and then remember how to use it for the best results.

 Examples where I had success: